0

 3

 • Unless I have misunderstood it, the linked case seems to be an appeal to an internal institution, not to any international body.
-Mar 2, 2021 at 17:13
+Commented Mar 2, 2021 at 17:13

 • the appeal is to the internal institution, first of all, as mandatory first step, but the legal arguments are/should including from international law.
 Suppose the internal institution refuses to recognize the discrimination, the affair should go to the international court(s), that should take into consideration internal and international law and precedents.